 Our program is committed to fostering an intellectually vibrant and international environment at the university.
 Fully half the students in Comparative Literature come to Penn State from universities outside the United States.
 We have extensive experience working with, and training, students whose native language is not English, and in preparing them to succeed as scholars, either in the United States or abroad.

-For international applicants (applying from beyond the US), GRE scores are not required; the TOEFL test is instead a requirement for admission.
-You are of course welcome to take the GRE exam; we welcome any information that might help demonstrate your qualifications for admission into the program.
+We do not consider GRE scores.
+The TOEFL test is instead a requirement for admission.
 While we do take test scores into consideration, the graduate committee that evaluates applicants seeks evidence of intellectual promise, the ability to think critically and to write clearly, the capacity for original scholarship, and openness to new ideas and methods.

 Because we admit only 3-5 students a year, we are able to offer an innovative and flexible curriculum that allows students to design individualized programs of study tailored to their interests.
 We aim to produce accomplished, serious intellectuals and scholars who are ready to become college or university professors, or to use the skills and training they receive at Penn State in other capacities and other professions.